 1. Courses and Classes

 Courses and classes are the foundation for professional development and learning.
-You’ll find material on any topic on the best e-learning platforms like Masterclass, Coursera, Skillshare, Udacity, EdX, and Udemy.
-You’ll find specific topics like Python courses on Machine Learning, to more general topics like Management Strategies for Business Leaders.
+You’ll find material on any topic on the best e-learning platforms like Coursera, Skillshare, Masterclass, Udacity, EdX, and Udemy.
+You’ll find courses on specific topics like Artificial Intelligence and Machine Learning, to more general topics like Management Strategies for Business Leaders.
 Don’t have the time to search through individual courses?
 Some of these companies also offer all-you-can-access packages that you can purchase at a discount.

 Pricing and Additional Information: